Surfshark vs. Proton VPN: Which Is Better in 2026?

 Winner (Customer Support): Surfshark

 Surfshark provides better customer support than Proton VPN.
-It has live chat support, while Proton VPN doesn’t, and its email support is slightly faster to respond than Proton VPN’s.
+It has 24/7 live chat support, and its email support is slightly faster to respond than Proton VPN’s.
 But, it’s great that both VPNs provide extensive support libraries and plenty of helpful resources.

 Overall Winner: Surfshark

-Surfshark has good torrenting support across all servers in 100 countries, strong security and privacy features, great speeds on nearby servers, a good ad blocker, and very good customer support that includes live chat.
+Surfshark has strong security and privacy features, great streaming and torrenting support, excellent speeds on nearby servers, a good ad blocker, and very good customer support that includes live chat.

-Proton VPN is very secure, comes with several cool extra features that are really convenient, has excellent privacy, and great speeds.
+Proton VPN is very secure, comes with several cool extra features that are convenient, has great streaming and torrenting support, offers excellent privacy, and great speeds.

 I really like both VPNs, but Surfshark is slightly better.
-It supports P2P traffic on all servers in 100 countries, works with more streaming sites, has more affordable plans, and offers a full, 30-day money-back guarantee.
+It has more affordable plans, and offers a full, 30-day money-back guarantee.

 Frequently Asked Questions